 Ride-sharing services and ride-hailing applications are also readily available in Moscow and other Russian cities.

 If the weather isn't too icy and the distance one needs to cover isn't too vast, getting around Moscow on foot is a viable option for expats.
 Downtown Moscow, with its compact design and beautiful, historical architecture, is especially pedestrian-friendly.
 Expats should, however, exercise caution when walking through the more run-down areas of the city, especially late at night.

 Expats considering driving in Moscow should carefully weigh up the pros and cons.
 As previously mentioned, traffic jams can be monstrous and navigating the city's ring roads can be difficult.

-Russians are fond of making dangerous manoeuvres behind the wheel, and the police are notorious for extracting fines for small driving offences.
-Furthermore, winter weather can make for slick streets and less than ideal driving conditions.
-This has prompted many expats to hire a driver instead of attempting to drive themselves around Moscow.
+Russians have been known to make dangerous manoeuvres behind the wheel, and the Russian police are notorious for extracting fines for small driving offences.
+Furthermore, winter weather can make for slick streets and less-than-ideal driving conditions.
+This has prompted many expats to hire a local driver instead of attempting to drive themselves around Moscow.

 Cycling in Moscow

 Riding a bike in Moscow is not as common as in some European cities.
 Given the heavy car traffic on the roads and often cold weather, cycling is not always the safest nor most convenient of options.
 However, travelling by bicycle is becoming more popular.
 In recent years, Russia's capital city has experienced construction of bike lanes and supports cyclists by providing maps of cycle routes.